BrucePerens/seplos_c/README.md

 >     high current or voltage.
 Even in systems with a voltage considered "safe",
 >     high current can cause a degloving injury.
 Photos of degloving injuries are
 >     available on the net, and are very disturbing.
->  *
+>
->    Protect yourself by using insulating gloves, shoes with non-conductive soles,
+>  * Protect yourself by using insulating gloves, shoes with non-conductive soles,
 >    and an insulating helmet.
+>
+>  * Maintain situational awareness and think for yourself!
+There are additional
+>    hazards, both known and unknown.
+Go over what you are doing and the possible
+>    risks before you act.
+>
+>  * Don't rush or skip precautions.
 >
 > This software has bugs, omissions, failures, and limitations, both known and
 > unknown.
 It is not possible for software this complicated to be without them.